aws-samples/amazon-pinpoint-connect-callback-requestor/README.md

 ## Amazon Pinpoint Call Generator
-Use Amazon Web Services (AWS) Pinpoint, Lambda and Connect to transparenty put customers into a phone callback queue upon an SMS request from them.
+Use Amazon Web Services (AWS) Pinpoint, Lambda and Connect to transparently put customers into a phone callback queue upon an SMS request from them.

 ## License Summary
 This sample code and flow is made available under Open Source - MIT No Attribution License (MIT-0).
 See the [LICENSE](/LICENSE) file.